potatocs-ce/potatocs-ce-meeting-client/README.md

 - Real-time Presentation Feature
     - Permits attendees to follow the presenter navigating through the content of the presentation document in real-time.
 - Real-time Participant Attendance Tracking Feature
-    - Assesses participant attendance, verifies roles, and enables role modifications based on permissions in real-time.
+    - Assesses participant attendance, verifies roles, and allows role modifications based on permissions in real-time.
 - Real-time Screen Sharing
     - Assesses participant attendance, verifies roles, and enables role modifications based on permissions in real-time.